 A day trip to the Catskills is great way to get out and get vertical.
 Two popular—and easy to reach—mountain resorts are Hunter and Windham.
 Can’t decide which one is for you?
 Find out how they compare in this Catskill Mountain Smackdown where we compare Hunter Mountain versus Windham!

 Hunter and Windham both boast the terrific slopes and snow with Windham boasting more terrain parks and Hunter more trails.

 Hunter Mountain is comprised 320 acres for 67 trails, including 4 terrain parks.
 There are thirteen lifts including a zippy 6-seater express to the summit, some 1,600-feet above the base.
 The terrain is a balance of beginner, intermediate and advanced slopes.

 Windham lists 285 acres for its 54 trails and 6 terrain parks.
 Its vertical drop is also 1,600-feet.
 There are twelve lifts including 2 high-speed quads and a good mix of terrain for all levels of skiers.

-Meanwhile at Hunter, a mid-week ski-and-stay package for beginners starts at $119 and includes rental, lower mountain lift ticket, group lesson and slope side lodging.
+Meanwhile at Hunter, a mid-week ski-and-stay package for beginners starts at $119 and includes two all day lift tickets and slope side lodging.
 “The ski-in, ski-out hotel is one of our great assets,” says O’Connor.

 If it’s your first time on the slopes, consider taking a lesson.
 “Our instructors at Windham are completely geared toward making your time here stress-free and fun,” says Gorman.
 Windham’s lower beginner slopes have ample “magic carpets,” or conveyor lifts.
 The only downside is that in order to transition to the short beginner chairlift, newbies have to get to the other side of the base area, which would most likely involve taking off their skis or snowboard.